adrHuerta/PISCOt_spatial_downscaling/README.md

 ## Code

-PISCOt_spatial_donwscaling is provided as a collection of R scripts but also uses some Python code.
+PISCOt_spatial_donwscaling is provided as a collection of R scripts.
 Step-by-step scripts for creating 1981-2016 downscaled version of [PISCOt v1.1](https://iridl.ldeo.columbia.edu/SOURCES/.SENAMHI/.HSR/.PISCO/.Temp/?Set-Language=es) are provided in the process directory.

 ## Data